TomasMikula/hasheq/src/main/tut/Equivalence-Equality.md

 (Here, =<sub>A</sub> denotes equality on A, =<sub>B</sub> denotes equality on B.)
 Equality is the finest equivalence: whenever two elements are _equal_, they are necessarily _equivalent_ with respect to every equivalence.

-Popular Scala libraries take one of two approaches when dealing with comparing elements for _"sameness"_: they require either
+Popular Scala libraries take one of these two approaches when dealing with comparing elements for _"sameness"_: they require either

  1. **Equality.** This is the approach currently taken by [cats](https://github.com/typelevel/cats/).
 Instances of the `cats.Eq[A]` typeclass are required to have all the properties of equality, including the substitution property above.
 The problem with this approach is that for some types, such as `Set[Int]`, equality is too strict to be useful:
   - Are values `Set(1, 2)` and `Set(2, 1)` _equal_?
 For that to be true, they have to be indistinguishable by any function.
 Let's try `(_.toList)`: